Lucridius/Hard-Stuck-Trainee-Yomitan-Settings/README.md

 **I recommend using [Senren](https://github.com/BrenoAqua/Senren), thanks to a new soon to be out feature.**
   - Get extra info on non jitendex entries for free
   - Ramble video explaining/demonstrating.
+  - (I will update this portion with the release is well offically released)

 <img width="1619" height="162" alt="image" src="https://github.com/user-attachments/assets/43acae9a-504e-47c3-a119-77cd445c02b1" />